suzukiplan/vgszero/tools/vgsasm/README.md

 ```

 - You can define a structure with:
+  - `struct name`
+    - Define a structure with a starting address of 0
   - `struct name start_address`
-    - Define structure to address.
+    - Define a structure to address.
   - `struct name <- previous`
     - After a specific structure.
     - `previous` must be defined on the line before this declaration.